LucasDelfino92/morrowindsharp/setup.md

 ### [**MGE XE**](https://www.nexusmods.com/morrowind/mods/41102?)

-The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
+Allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
 MGE XE supports and includes the latest **MWSE 2.1 beta**, so that the newest Lua-based mods work straight away.

 - Manually download **MGE XE Installer** (Main files).
 - Extract the contents of the file and run the **MGE XE Installer.exe**.